 I’m the oldest in my family.
 I have two younger sisters.
 I’ve found I am a stickler for rules and worry about my family a lot.
 I’m not super bossy, and I’m not really manager material, but I am great with kids.
-I am totally comfortable bossing them around, haha.posted almost 2 years ago
+I am totally comfortable bossing them around, haha.posted about 2 years ago

 I have 4 siblings, and I am neither the youngest, middle, or oldest.
 That’s what sucks about being apart of an odd number family, you don’t know where you fit in.

 I’m the second youngest, but I don’t have any of the major characteristics of the youngest.
 I don’t have many of the oldest, either.

 I have four siblings; I am the second born and oldest girl.

 I definitely have a strong tendency to mother the youngest two – by the time they came along, my parents were getting older, and my mom went back to work shortly after the youngest started school.
 My older brother slept all day and was up all night, refusing to function like a normal person, so a lot of their care was left to me.
 I’m 26 and the youngest are now 19 & 17, and the three of us are still the closest of all of us siblings.

 The brother just younger than me definitely has the youngest child syndrome, even though he is technically in the middle.
 He was the youngest of us older kids, and there is a big age gap between him and the next one, so for a long time he was the youngest, and my mom still treats him like it.